salesforce/rules_spring/springboot/README.md

 - *deps_use_starlark_order*: see the Classpath Ordering feature explained in [this document](unwanted_classes.md)
 - *bazelrun_jvm_flags*: set of JVM flags used when launching the application with *bazel run*
 - *bazelrun_data*: behaves like the *data* attribute for *java_binary*

-These attributes and more are documented in the [generated Stardoc](springboot_doc.md).

 ### Debugging the Rule Execution